dariopellegrini/kdone-website/custom_routes.md

 ```

 ## Using authentication
 Custom routes can be authenticated using `authenticateJWT` function.
-Inside that the authenticated data of a user can be retreived with `userAuth` function.
+Inside that the authenticated data of a user can be retrieved with `userAuth` function.

 ```kotlin
 authenticateJWT {